Import libraries

 Dictionaries

+Dictionary is the must-known data structure.
 Dictionaries are structures which can contain multiple data types, and is ordered with key-value pairs: for each (unique) key, the dictionary outputs one value.
 Keys can be strings, numbers, or tuples, while the corresponding values can be any Python object.
 Dictionaries are: unordered, iterable, mutable

-# create an empty dictionary (two ways)
+# Empty dictionary (two ways)

 empty_dict = {}